ashtonrliu/COMP4329_A1_aliu0521/README.md

 # MLP Exploration

 ## Installation
-After cloning the repository, and creating a virtual environment, install the following dependencies
+After cloning the repository, perform the following actions to run the code:

 1. **Creating Virtual Environment**